manchuenchau/STA141A-Final/Readme.txt

 RStudio can be downloaded from: https://www.rstudio.com/products/rstudio/download/

 Libraries:
-tidyverse 1.3.1 - A collection of R packages designed for data science. zoo 1.8-9 - S3 Infrastructure for Regular and Irregular Time Series. lmtest 0.9-3.8 - Testing Linear Regression Models leaps 3.1 - Regression subset selection.
+car 3.0-11 - Companion to Applied Regression caret 6.0-90 - Classification and Regression Training leaps 3.1 - Regression subset selection. lmtest 0.9-3.8 - Testing Linear Regression Models tidyverse 1.3.1 - A collection of R packages designed for data science. zoo 1.8-9 - S3 Infrastructure for Regular and Irregular Time Series.

 The above tools must be installed in your computer prior to reproducing the report.
 The project report can be reproduced on either Windows 10 or macOS 10.14+.